ssaurbier/Covid-CT-NN-Classification/README.md

 Baseline models were limited to ~90% accuracy.
 Transfer learning yielded small gains, but augmentations (rotations, resizing, and normalization) yielded the strongest accuracy improvemnt (~7% vs. previous models).
 The most accurate model classified at ~97%, slightly below our SME threshold for specialist competency.

 ![plot](./images/ConfusionMatrix.png)
+With the above confusion matrix and classfication report we can see that we're getting the majority of our misclassifications in the normal images.
+This makes sense as a normal would be the most vague class to classify, as covid and pneumonia youre looking for a certain object within the images